- Prayer and Worship

 -Pope Francis, 21 November 2013

 The Christian presence in the Holy Lands traces its roots to the earliest days of Christianity.
 These small, diverse communities have historically contributed to the vibrant social fabric of their societies in the fields of science, medicine, and philosophy.
-Of their contributions, Pope Francis declares the presence of Christians themselves is "greatest source of enrichment in the region."
 Their fraternity with the diversity of Churches and other religious groups helps to foster greater interreligious dialogue, unity, and peace in the Middle East.

-In the midst of the turbulence in the Middle East, the U.S. Conference of Catholic Bishops expresses solidarity with Christians and all those who suffer from the conflict in the region.
-The Church stands at the service of all people in the Middle East, both minorities and majorities, both Christians and Muslims.
-Pope Francis writes, "This suffering cries out to God and it calls for our commitment to prayer and concrete efforts to help in any way possible."
+In the midst of the turbulence in the Middle East, the U.S. Conference of Catholic Bishops expresses solidarity with Christians and all those who suffer from the conflict and persecutionin the region.
+The Church stands at the service of all people in the Middle East, both Christians and Muslims.

 Bishop Oscar Cantú and Bishop Joe S. Vásquez, January 30, 2017